Collectables Records

-Collectables is a reissue record label founded in 1980 by Jerry Greene.
-Jerry Greene formed Lost Nite and Crimson record labels.
-Soul Survivors gained the hit "Expressway to Your Heart" (1967) while on Crimson Records.
+Collectables Records is an American reissue record label, founded in 1980 by Jerry Greene.
+Greene also formed the Lost Nite and Crimson record labels.

 History

 It maintains a catalogue of over 3,400 active titles on compact disc, with thousands of additional titles available on vinyl.
-It has released hundreds of recordings from the vaults of major labels, such as Columbia, Atlantic, RCA, Capitol, Vee-Jay and others, making many available on CD for the first time.
-Genres found on Collectables include doo-wop, rockabilly, rock'n'roll, pop, rock, funk, jazz, comedy, blues, and funk blues.
-Collectables released Johnny "Guitar" Watson, the Cleftones, and doo wop albums.
+It has released hundreds of recordings from the vaults of major labels, such as Columbia, Atlantic, RCA Victor, Capitol, Vee-Jay and others, making many available on CD for the first time.
+Genres found on Collectables include doo-wop, rockabilly, rock and roll, pop, rock, funk, jazz, comedy, and blues.
+Collectables Records released recordings by Johnny "Guitar" Watson, the Cleftones, and other doo wop albums.

-Collectables publishes the Priceless Collection series of budget compilations.
+Collectables Records publishes the 'Priceless Collection' series of budget compilations.
 Many of the label's other releases combine the contents of two original LPs on a single CD.
 The company also manufactures multi-CD compilation box sets sold exclusively through retailers such as QVC, Costco and Sam's Club.

 Collectables is one of a group of companies, including Alpha Video, Gotham Distributing Corporation and the e-commerce website OLDIES.com, owned and operated by Jerry Greene and the Greene family.